Aldowashere/week7a/README.md

 - Redux Toolkit (RTK)

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/Aldowashere/week7a.git`
-2. Navigate to the project directory: `cd your-project-folder`
+2. Navigate to the project directory: `cd week7a`
 3. Install dependencies: `npm install`

 ## Usage
-[Explain how to use your project, including any specific commands or steps needed to run it.]

-## Project Structure
+- Use the text field to input tasks, then click `Add` to create a new task.
+- Click `Delete` to remove a task from the list.
+- Hit `Edit` to modify an existing task.

+## Login and Signup
+- Fill text field with proper Mail and Password to Signup
+- Fill  text field with proper Mail and Password to Login